Get help agreeing

 - ask a legal adviser about other ways to resolve issues out of court (such as family arbitration or collaborative law)

-If you don’t agree on everything
+If you do not agree on everything